thatstraw/itsmetraw/README.md

-- 🔭 I’m currently working at @noobsec & @levelivsec
+- 🔭 I’m currently working at @xtremesec
 - :computer: Most used line of code `import socket`
 - 🤔 I’m looking for help with Outstanding Video ideas.
 - 📫 How to reach me: spectertraww@gmail.com : https://instagram.com/spectertraww.